nomanyousafnomi/mno-smartpensketcher/README.md

 For any inquiries or issues, feel free to reach out at: [Noman Yousaf](mailto:p200614@pwr.nu.edu.pk)

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL) v3.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 Thanks to the contributors and the open-source community for their support and resources in building this application.